Early Biblical Period: Before 953

 65 Pompey conquers the Golan.

 30-20 King Herod gradually acquires all of Bashan from Emperor Augustus.
-Jews from Palestine and Babylonia settle in Bashan and again declare the area a part of the Land of Israel.
+Local Jews and those from Babylonia settle in Bashan and again declare the area a part of the Land of Israel.
 During Roman times and through the Byzantine period, the Bashan area enjoys flourishing cultural and religious centers.

 67 Great Jewish Revolt.
 Josephus commands Jewish army in the region.
 Gamla, the chief city in the Golan, is the last stronghold against the Roman Legions.
 Jewish settlement, however, continues and even thrives following the failed revolt.